World on Fire is an epic World War II drama that’s set to become a major part of your autumn TV viewing.

-BT TV customers can watch World on Fire when it starts on BBC One this autumn.
+BT TV customers can watch World on Fire on Sunday nights on BBC One.
 Never miss an episode with the BBC iPlayer app - under Players & Apps on BT TV.

 When does World On Fire start on BBC One?

 The epic drama series continues Sunday nights at 9pm on BBC One.